suhho1993/spectre-attack-sgx/README.md

 ## Credits
 SGXSpectre is brought to you by Dan O'Keeffe, Divya Muthukumaran, Pierre-Louis Aublin, Florian Kelbert, Christian Priebe, Josh Lind, Huanzhou Zhu and Peter Pietzuch.

+## MIC by DKU.Suhho Lee
+We constructed an hypothesis that if we separate CPU Cores and Caches using MIC the attack might be mitigated.
+MIC branch implements this hypothesis.